Locations:

 What is unstable angina?

-This is a dangerous type of angina that puts you at a big risk of having a heart attack if it’s not quickly treated.
+Without quick treatment, unstable angina puts you at a high risk of having a heart attack.
 Many people who have heart attacks get unstable angina, exhaustion or shortness of breath days or weeks before their heart attack happens.

 In rare situations, your heart can stop beating, which is fatal.